-- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group.
-For more information about groups and permissions, see Section 1.3, "Understanding Requirements and Permissions," on page 16. - 2 Start the Agent Manager Console in the NetIQ Sentinel Agent Manager program group. - 3 On the Tasks menu, click Global Tasks > Launch Agent Administrator. - 4 In the Agent Administrator window, click the Agent Summary tab. - 5 Click Agent Summary View. - 6 Select the agent you want to associate with a different domain. - 7 Click Change.
-For more information about the fields on a window, see the Help. - 8 If you want to change which computer the agent monitors, complete the following steps: - 8a Select Computer. - 8b In the New Computer field, type the name of the computer you want the agent to monitor and click OK.

-- 9 If you want to update the domain to which a monitored computer belongs, complete the following steps: - 9a Select Domain. - 9b Select the domain to which the monitored computer now belongs, and then click OK. - 10 Click Apply.
+- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group. - 2 Start the Agent Manager Console in the NetIQ Sentinel Agent Manager program group. - 3 On the Tasks menu, click Global Tasks > Launch Agent Administrator. - 4 In the Agent Administrator window, click the Agent Summary tab. - 5 Click Agent Summary View. - 6 Select the agent you want to associate with a different domain. - 7 Click Change.
+For more information about the fields on a window, see the Help. - 8 If you want to change which computer the agent monitors, complete the following steps: - 8a Select Computer. - 8b In the New Computer field, type the name of the computer you want the agent to monitor and click OK. - 9 If you want to update the domain to which a monitored computer belongs, complete the following steps: - 9a Select Domain. - 9b Select the domain to which the monitored computer now belongs, and then click OK. - 10 Click Apply.